- Ticket prices are often lower at off-peak showings.

 Everyone loves a trip to the movies.
 Unfortunately, however, the average price of a movie ticket has reached a new high in the second quarter of 2018—$9.38 per ticket, with even higher costs for 3D and IMAX—leaving many of us to wonder if we should just wait for the DVD.
 The good news is that it is still possible to enjoy a trip to the theater without breaking the bank.
 Here are seven money-saving tips that will have you beating the movie-ticket burn.

-3. Explore your affiliations.
 Most of us have car insurance, belong to an automobile or diner’s club or have other business relationships that provide benefits and rewards.
 Check their terms―you may be entitled to discounts you didn't know you had.
-As an NEA member, you can save up to 30% on movie tickets from major theaters such as Regal Cinemas, AMC and Cinemark through NEA Click & Save.
-Just log in and buy tickets online!
+As an NEA member, you can find deals and earn cash-back rewards on tickets through NEA Discount Marketplace!

 More effortless ways to save